 Mitch Daniels (29:31):

-Yeah, no, you comment at one point that serving as a representative teaches moderation.
-It makes me want to ask, do you ever watch C-Span?
+Yeah.
+Now, you comment at one point that serving as a representative teaches moderation.
+It makes me want to ask, did you ever watch C-SPAN?

 Yuval Levin (29:43):

-But I'm serious in a way because there are other things going on.
-The modes of communication, for instance, that I think are making this a problem worse, they're encouraging.
-You used the word performative a while ago, behavior as opposed to negotiation.
+I’m serious in a way, because there are other things going on, modes of communication, for instance, that I think are making this problem worse.
+They encourage, as you used the word earlier, performative behavior rather than negotiation.

 Yuval Levin (30:08):

 Absolutely.
-Congress is in a place now where a lot of its members have lost sight of its basic purpose, which is negotiation toward legislative work, and instead they've been invested with a different purpose.
-I would say James Madison was right about one thing here.
-He was right that members of Congress are going to be ambitious people, but his assumption was their ambition would be channeled through the institution.
+Congress is in a place now where a lot of its members have lost sight of its basic purpose, which is negotiation toward legislative work, and instead, they've been invested with a different purpose.
+I would say James Madison was right about one thing here, he was right that members of Congress are going to be ambitious people.
+However, his assumption was their ambition would be channeled through the institution.
 For them to succeed, the institution would have to function well.
 In the contemporary Congress, a lot of members have a different opinion.
-They think that for them to succeed, they should use the institution as a platform to elevate themselves in the theater of our political culture
+They think that for them to succeed, they should use the institution as a platform to elevate themselves in the theater of our political culture.

 Mitch Daniels (30:46):